Corporation Business Tax Information

 Combined Unitary Filers

 Groups of companies that file a Form CT-1120CU, Combined Unitary Corporation Business Tax Return, also generally apportion their income based upon the percentage of their sales made in Connecticut.
-Use Form CT-1120A-CU, Apportionment Computation for Combined Unitary Filers, and SN 2016(1), Combined Unitary Legislation, for more information.
+Use Form CT-1120A-CU, Apportionment Computation for Combined Unitary Filers, and Special Notice 2016(1), Combined Unitary Legislation, for more information.

 Net Operating Losses (NOLs)